apache/nuttx/configs/samv71-xult/README.txt

      as of this writing.
 See discussion in include/nuttx/spi/slave.h and in the section entitle "SPI Slave" below.

-  9. A QSPI FLASH driver was added and verifed on 2015-11-07.
+  9. A QSPI FLASH driver was added and verifed on 2015-11-10.
 This driver operated in the memory mapped Serial Memory Mode (SMM).
 See the "S25FL116K QuadSPI FLASH" section below for futher information.

-     There are still issues with writing correctly to the S25FL1 FLASH part.
-     It is not clear as of this writing whether this is an issue with the QSPI driver or with the higher level S25FL1 driver (2015-11-07).

 Serial Console
 ==============